snowplow-archive/scalding-example-project/README.md

 Fork this project and adapt it into your own custom Scalding job.

-Use the excellent [Elasticity] [elasticity] Ruby library to invoke/schedule your Scalding job.
+Use the excellent [Elasticity] [elasticity] Ruby library to invoke/schedule your Scalding job on EMR.

 ## Roadmap